NicoloMoretti/barracks/docs/scripting-guide.md

 The idea is that you want to do only one of multiple mutually exclusive actions, and each action has a condition associated to it, and you only want to execute the first one that finds its condition to be true.

-Since this gets ugly quickly, and hard to understand, you can instead use 'elif' which stands for "else if":
+Since this structure gets ugly quickly and is hard to understand, you can instead use 'elif' which stands for "else if":

 ```text